Aakash Repeater Courses

 The Central Board of Secondary Education (CBSE) awards grades to students for all subjects, along with the marks obtained by them in the CBSE 10th board exams.
-These CBSE Class 10 grades are assigned and get reflected in the final CBSE 10th result marksheet, which is issued to the students.
+These CBSE Class 10 grades are assigned and reflected in the final CBSE 10th result marksheet, which is issued to the students.

 CBSE follows a ‘Relative Grading System,’ which is considered to be a more scientific approach than an Absolute Grading System.
-The main difference between the Relative grading and the Absolute grading system is that in the latter, grades get determined based on pre-determined cut-off scores.
+The main difference between the Relative grading and the Absolute grading system is that in the latter, grades are determined based on pre-determined cut-off scores.
 In a simplistic language, one can say that grades are not determined based on a marks range such as 91 to 100, 81 to 90, etc, in the Relative Grading system.
 The Relative CBSE 10th grading system adopted by CBSE is more scientific and removes dependency on rigid cut offs.
 It provides a more balanced assessment method.
 In this article, we have discussed the CBSE Class X grading system 2025 in detail.

 For awarding grades to students, the CBSE Board follows a rank order, as mentioned in the table below.
 Students who have passed the CBSE Class 10 board exams are divided into 8 groups and awarded grades.
 The division of group details can be checked in the table below: